-7.1 General objective of the Familiarity with the major simulation methods used in science and discipline engineering, capability of starting to write and develop his/her own simulation, capability of rewriting, modifying and adapting previously written simulations to a project's specific needs.
-7.2 Specific objective of the Teaching the basics of Molecular Dynamics, Monte Carlo, Cellular discipline Automaton, Complex Networks, Epidemiology, Biological Physics Problems, Finite Element, Computational Fluid Dynamics and presenting many interesting and actual research problems from different scientific fields.
+Familiarity with the major simulation methods used in science and engineering, capability of starting to write and develop his/her own simulation, capability of rewriting, modifying and adapting previously written simulations to a project's specific needs.
+Teaching the basics of Molecular Dynamics, Monte Carlo, Cellular Automaton, Complex Networks, Epidemiology, Biological Physics Problems, Finite Element, Computational Fluid Dynamics and presenting many interesting and actual research problems from different scientific fields.